Newport in Carteret County, North Carolina — The American South (South Atlantic)

 About 4 p.m.
 Martin's men, advancing along the county road and railroad, drove the Vermont troops back toward the barracks.
 The Federal artillery company prematurely abandoned the forts on both sides of the Newport River and retreated.
 Barney had no choice but to retreat across the river about 6 p.m.

 The old earthworks were demolished in the 20th century.

 Erected by North Carolina Civil War Trails.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-A different marker also named Newport Barracks (approx. 0.6 miles away); Bogue Sound Blockhouse (approx. 3.7 miles away); SS Pevensey (approx. 6˝ miles away); Cherry Point (approx. 7.2 miles away); N.C.
-State Highway Patrol Carolina City (approx. 7.3 miles away); Siege of Fort Macon (approx. 7.3 miles away); Camp Glenn (approx. 7.3 miles away).
+A different marker also named Newport Barracks (approx. 0.6 miles away); Bogue Sound Blockhouse (approx. 3.7 miles away); SS Pevensey (approx. 6˝ miles away); Verrazzano (approx. 6˝ miles Cherry Point (approx. 7.2 miles away); N.C.
+State Highway Patrol (approx. 7.2 miles away); Carolina City (approx. 7.3 miles away); Siege of Fort Macon (approx. 7.3 miles away).
 Touch for a list and map of all markers in Newport.

 More about this marker.
 On the lower left is a map depicting the action described on the marker.
 Next to the map is a portrait of Gen. James G. Martin.
 On the right is a photo of Lt.
 Col. Valentine G. Barney.

 Also see . . .
 The Newport Barracks.
 Blog site featuring discussions about the battle.
 (Submitted on June 7, 2010, by Craig Swain of Leesburg, Virginia.)